Inc44/dotfiles/COMMAND.md

 - `-e`: Add the script to the commands to be executed
 - `-i`: Edit files in place

+`shutdown`: Shut down the system

+Options:

+- `-s`: Schedule a shutdown at a specified time
+- `-t 1800`: Set a timer for 1800 seconds (30 minutes) before shut down
+- `+minutes`: Delay shut down by a specified number of minutes
+- `-c`: Cancel a scheduled shutdown
+- `now`: Immediately shut down the system

+`ss -lp "sport = :domain"`: Display all listening sockets with the source port 'domain'

+`ssh user@192.168.0.0`: Initiate a secure shell connection to the device with IP address `192.168.0.0` using the username `user`

 `strings path`: Display printable strings found in a binary file located at the specified path

+`sudo command`: Executes the specified command with superuser (root) privileges

+`sudo su`: Switche the user to the root user

 `sync`: Synchronize cached writes to persistent storage

+`systemctl`: Control the systemd system and service manager

+Options:

+- `enable SERVICE`: Enable a service to start on boot
+- `restart SERVICE`: Restart a service
+- `start SERVICE`: Start a service

 `tar caf path.tar.algorithm path`: Compress a file using a specified algorithm